Blendify/blender-manual/blender_docs/manual/animation/object_path.rst

 To make objects move along a path is a very common animation need.
-Think of a complex camera traveling, a train on his rails - and most other vehicles can also use "invisible" tracks! -, the links of a bicycle chain, etc.
+Think of a complex camera traveling, a train on his rails and most other vehicles can also use "invisible" tracks, the links of a bicycle chain, etc.
 All these movements could obviously be done with standard F-Curves, but this would be a nightmare!
 It is much easier and intuitive to define a path materializing the desired